TanaRuin/Vammy-2702368122-B4CC-WADS_Week1/README.md

 Web apps can essentially be used over a browser on any device, be it a desktop or a mobile.
 So the real question here is – mobile web apps vs native mobile apps.

 Native apps are platform specific applications build separately for Android or iOS devices.
 They need to be downloaded from an app store and stored on your device.
 While they offer a highly personalized experience, they are expensive to build, take up space on a device and are tied to that device.

+Web apps on the other hand can be easily used on any device as they are accessed on a browser.
+They don’t take up device storage and most importantly, building a web app is more cost effective and viable.